mahlenmorris/VCVRack/Memory.md

 If Bypass is enabled, Brainwash will stop recording internally.

 # Depict
-A module for displaying both a representation of the audio data in Memory and showing the positions of the Embellish, Fixation, and Ruminate heads.
+A module for displaying both a representation of the audio data in Memory (or CV data in MemoryCV) and showing the positions of the Embellish, Fixation, and Ruminate heads.

 You can have multiple Depict modules in the same ensemble; they will show identical information.
 ### Example